Your dog will show its love for you in a number of ways and it’s important for you to recognize the signs so you can reciprocate.

 Dogs are drawn to human faces, and jumping is their way of getting closer to your face.
 Think of it this way: by jumping up, your dog can get a closer look at your eyes, or reach you for a welcoming lick.
 Jumping can be a frustrating habit, but the next time your dog jumps up, try to remember it is just trying to show you how much it cares.

-Showing Affection by Leaning on You
+Leaning on You

 My father-in-law’s deerhound leans on me and almost knocks me and nearly knocks me over.
 Imagine how his weight feels to my small son above!
 This is my favorite sign of affection from a dog.